The Human-or-Machine Matter: Turing-Inspired Reflections on an Everyday Issue

-The ability to conduct productive implicit H-or-M interrogations may even become an algorithmic/computational thinking skill, or perhaps a social skill, that humans can be expected to acquire.
-Furthermore, if the techniques can be formalized and generalized, we may see automated tools that help humans, as well as other automated agents, in obtaining an answer to the H-or-M question.

-Taking the development of implicit interrogation strategies a step further, if these can be formalized or automated, will humans and machines eventually learn to detect them?
-Such detection could trigger direct responses, in order to save time and effort, or perhaps redoubled efforts to conceal the answer.
+The ability to conduct productive implicit H-or-M interrogations may even become an algorithmic/computational thinking skill, or perhaps a social skill, that humans will be expected to acquire.
+Furthermore, if the techniques can be formalized and generalized, we may see automated tools that help humans, as well as other automated agents, in conducting such delicate interrogations.
+And, if such interrogations can be formalized or automated, will humans and machines eventually learn to detect them?
+Such detection could trigger direct responses, in order to save time and effort, or perhaps drive redoubled efforts to conceal the answer.
 Would a human agent be offended if they notice that the person they are interacting with is not sure that they are indeed human?
 Will people use such interrogation to tease agents, or perhaps to hint that the agent's behavior is too rigid?

 Finally, it is possible that while the H-or-M matter will be highly relevant, no specific effective interrogation protocols will evolve in the foreseeable future.
 In fact, social norms or judicial regulations may result in a practice of routinely disclosing an agent's H-or-M identity.
 Moreover, in some contexts, people may just learn to live with not knowing and not asking---as is the case with determining the gender of one’s counterpart in a text-only interaction, although this is known to be a primary component of first impressions~\cite{signorella1992rememberingGender,ruble1986stalkingGender}.